 The majority of people are aware of the negative stereotypes of estate agents, but how true actually are these?
 Naturally, estate agents are salespeople – they sell houses and earn commission as a result.
 This shouldn’t be a gripe on the profession, but be taken into consideration by buyers when viewing a property.

-There are plenty of things a buyer can do to get the most from an estate agent, these include:
+There are plenty of things a buyer can do to get the most from an estate agent, including:

 • Be nice – try to build some rapport with the agent